 There have been many news reports around Coronavirus and how it affects the workplace, employers and employees.
 Employees are asking questions such as “Will I get paid during self-isolation?”
 And “Will I get infected at work?”
-Rubel Bashir, Employment Lawyer from Slater and Gordon, has stated that “both employers and employees have a duty of care and “discretion is needed” with such an unusual situation as a coronavirus outbreak”.
+Rubel Bashir, the Employment Lawyer from Slater and Gordon, has stated that “both employers and employees have a duty of care and “discretion is needed” with such an unusual situation as a coronavirus outbreak”.

 Below we have tried to outline what Coronavirus is, how it may affect you and your workplace and information around self-isolation and pay to help better your understanding and prepare by any means necessary.